 “These [cloud storage] services aren’t perfect – there’s still a possibility that their own apps might be compromised or hacked, allowing an intruder to read your files either before they’re encrypted for uploading or after being downloaded and decrypted.
 An encrypted cloud service provider could even embed functions in its specific app that could leave data vulnerable.
 And, of course, if a user loses the password, the data is irretrievable.” — The Conversation

 To give you some context, I used to work for Hewlett Packard (HP) from 2005-2009 as a field service technician.
 That is the common name for my job.
 The internal “cutesy” title was “customer engineer“.
-Every day I troubleshot and repaired a variety of HP laptops and other hardware and peripherals.
-One common model was the NC6120.
+Every day I troubleshot and repaired a variety of HP laptops and other hardware and peripherals — and I was exceptionally good at my job.
+One common model I dealt with daily was the NC6120 laptop.

 The point is, I knew the ins and outs of where HP hid the stuff to be upgraded.
 The hard drive, RAM and wifi card each located behind some kind of panel that either unscrewed off or slid of with a little pressure, or both.